MarkusFuchs68/Covid-19_detection/README.md

 ### Folder structure
 * ./COVID-19_Radiography_Dataset -> the downloaded (gitignored) original x-ray-image dataset
-* ./dataset -> (gitignored) folder with the masked images dataset, either download it from here: https://drive.google.com/file/d/15T4543kcKJX6CzTcFfGGIqwHhSJmA_vM/view?usp=drive_link or create the masked images yourself by executing '1 - masking.ipynb'
+* ./dataset -> (gitignored) folder with the generated masked images dataset, either download it from [here](https://drive.google.com/file/d/15T4543kcKJX6CzTcFfGGIqwHhSJmA_vM/view?usp=drive_link) or create the masked images yourself by executing '1 - masking.ipynb'
+* ./models -> (gitignored) folder with the trained models, download it from [here](https://drive.google.com/drive/folders/1_i8YZdClF5pnDEeyZL17IR5EAcqhEzUR) or create the masked images yourself by executing '1 - masking.ipynb'
-* [./notebooks](./notebooks) -> the notebooks used to develop this model
+* [./notebooks](./notebooks) -> the notebooks used to develop this model, incl. reusable python scripts
+* [./streamlit](./streamlit) -> the accompanying streamlit application

 ### pipenv
 We use pipenv for managing installed python libraries